neiltucker/55316A/55316A-Readme.txt

 The training center or any organization hosting the lab computers for this class are fully responsible for the licensing of all software used in the course and labs.
 An Azure deployment of the class may make this process easier.

+Note:
+Exercises using Azure Data Studio can be substituted with Visual Studio Code.
+There is a new demonstration in Module 1 to show how most ADS exercises can be ported over to VS Code.